wp-plugins/islam-companion/README.txt

 == Screenshots ==

 1. This screenshot shows the message for the day feature.
-A random verse from the Holy Quran is displayed on the admin dashboard.
-The verse changes after 1 day
+Verses from the Holy Quran are displayed on the admin dashboard.
+The user can browse the verses using navigation links.
+The meta information for the links is also displayed
 2. This screenshot shows the settings for the plugin.
-The language and translator for the Quranic verse can be configured here
+The language and translator for the Quranic verse can be configured here.
+The surah, aya number and number of ayas can also be configured